 Youth Board Members

-Sierra Service Project has three youth board members who are active participants in our programs.
+Sierra Service Project has 3-5 youth board members each year who are active participants in our programs.
 These outstanding youth make an important contribution to our organization.
-They have full voting privileges and responsibilities on the board, and also serve on SSP’s Youth Advisory Council (YAC).
+They also serve on SSP’s Youth Advisory Council (YAC).

-All high school aged youth are invited to sign-up to serve on YAC for the 2022-2023 school year.
-We are accepting sign-ups on a rolling basis.
+All high school aged youth are invited to sign-up to serve on YAC for the 2025-26 school year.

 Stockton, CA

 Sierra Service Project’s Board of Directors meets four times annually for one or two-day sessions.
 Between meetings, board business is conducted via Zoom.
-Standing board committees include: Outreach; Resource Development; Diversity, Equity, & Inclusion; Personnel; Nominations & Governance; Long Range Planning; and Finance.
+Standing board committees include: Outreach; Resource Development; Diversity, Equity, Inclusion, & Belonging; Personnel; Nominations & Governance; Long Range Planning; and Finance.

 We also invite individuals to join committees as non-board members to aid in progressing the work and mission of SSP!
 The committee interest form is reviewed on a rolling basis.